mbcarruthers/gRPCplants/README.md

 # gRPC plants

-CockroachDB single-node database, hosted in Docker.
-To retreive information within the database for gRPC client calls
+CockroachDB single-node database, hosted in Docker with a gRPC server to access the database from client calls.

 ---